Dnyarri/PixelArtScaling/README.md

 > [!NOTE]
 > Programs are written entirely on Python, using image representation as list of lists of lists.
 > While this representation is logical for human understanding, Python processing of this is slow.
-> Moreover, programs contain lists reshaping for PNG I/O purposes, also performed using Python native means only.
+> Moreover, programs contain lists reshaping for PNG and PNM I/O purposes, also performed using Python native means only.
-> As a result, programs are slow but quite compatible with anything capable of running Python, and don't require large external packages causing version conflicts.
+> As a result, programs under discussion are slow as compared to C or C++, but quite compatible with anything capable of running Python, and don't require large external packages causing version conflicts.

 ## References